 Having rules against trolling and spamming isn’t enough.
 Every community has those.
 The real trick is in also punishing those who exacerbate the problems caused.
 After all, a spam or troll thread with no replies will soon fall off the front page of the community.
 The only way to ensure that spammers and trolls don’t get a foothold is to prevent your users from giving them what they want.

-Users should not attempt to moderate from the backseat
+3. Users shouldn't attempt to moderate from the backseat

 I purloined the term backseat moderator from this rather excellent article, which uses a D&D style alignment chart to show common user archetypes.
 The backseat moderator does not lack for enthusiasm, but this enthusiasm manifests in constantly hectoring other users for not following the rules.
 Sometimes this is borne from a genuine desire to be helpful, sometimes it stems from a user attempting to curry favour or gain moderator status and sometimes it’s simply a personality that likes to boss people around.
 Either way, it causes problems for your community.